donkirkby/book-blender/docs/index.md

 Each puzzle is made from a short story that you can read as you solve it.
 Download the puzzle's PDF and print it out.

+New blended books are announced in the [blog] and its RSS feed, and usually on [mastodon].

 Here are the blended books you can solve:

 * [The Fox and the Grapes], by Aesop - The classic fable of unfulfilled desire.